bleeckerj/Files2Book/README_create_file_cards.md

 - `--pdf-output-name`: Name for the combined PDF (default: parent directory of input-dir + `_combined_pdf.pdf`, saved in output-dir)
 - `--exclude-file-path`: Exclude the vertical file path from the card (default: shown)
 - `--card-background-color`: Set the background color for the card (default: 'white').
 Accepts any valid Pillow color string or RGB tuple, eg `--card-background-color "(251,238,104)"`
+- `--include-video-frames`: Also output individual video frames as cards.
+By default, videos produce a single “overview” card with a grid of frames; with this flag, additional per-frame cards are generated and included in the combined PDF.
+- `--delete-cards-after-pdf`: After assembling the combined PDF, delete the generated card images.
+This removes both overview cards (`*_card.*`) and per-frame cards (`*_card_*.*`).

 #### Output